silasdavis/bosmarmot/README.md

 monax-keys server
 ```

-Then, we pass the `accounts.json` in the following command:
+Then, we pass the `genesis-spec.json` in the following command:

 ```
-burrow configure --genesis-spec=accounts.json --validator-index=0 > burrow.toml
+burrow configure --genesis-spec=genesis-spec.json --validator-index=0 > burrow.toml
 ```

-which creates `burrow.toml` in that looks like:
+which creates `burrow.toml` that looks like:

 ```
 ValidatorAddress = "0A40DC874BC932B78AC390EAD1C1BF33469597AB"